Quezon: Rise of the coconut industry

-Even before the Philippines gained its independence, the province has already depended heavily on coconuts.
+Even before the Philippines gained its independence, the province had already depended heavily on coconuts.
 This history can clearly be seen through the opulent houses built in the town of Sariaya during this period.
 Coconuts served as the main source of income for the landed class of Sariaya and this allowed them to build the ancestral houses that we see today.
-This has led some companies like Peter Paul to establish its presence in Candelaria to manufacture products like desiccated coconut. as early as this period.
+This has led some companies like Peter Paul to establish its presence in Candelaria to manufacture products like desiccated coconut.
+As early as this period.